 Modify character can change the character's ability scores and hit points.
-Use modify character to change a character generated in CURSE or THE AZURE BONDS to match a favorite ADERD character.
+Use modify character to change a character generated in Curse of the Azure Bonds to match a favorite AD&D character.
 Characters who have been adventuring may not be modified.